Offliners/Machine-Learning/README.md

 ## Machine-Learning
-My ML practice with python
+I learn ML step by step with python

 If you are also interesting in machine learning, welcome to see my code and cases.